Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 Triggered from a debug REST endpoint (force=true)

 The forceful destructive recalculation would, again, calculate a new SLA value.
-But in contrast with graceful recalculation, it won’t perform any checks or try to repair the timeline.
+But unlike graceful recalculation, it won’t perform any checks or attempt to repair the timeline.
 Instead, it would simply replace the old SLA value with the newly calculated one.

 Steps to recalculate SLA

 1. Optional: Install Postman.
-It's free and provides a nice User Interface to assist you in sending cURL commands to our API.
+It's free and provides a nice User Interface to help you send cURL commands to our API.
 We'll be using Postman for the next steps, but you can find an example cURL command at the end of the article.

 2. Create a new request with Postman